rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.32.0.rst

 What's new
 ~~~~~~~~~~~~

-Added support to allow users to configure the number of full backups.
+A new feature was added to allow users to configure the number of full backups.
+For details see
+:rax-devdocs:`Create scheduled backups <cloud-databases/v1/developer-guide/#create-scheduled-backup>`.

 Resolved issues
 ~~~~~~~~~~~~~~~